Skip to content

 };

-This structure contains a static attribute that counts the number of instances that are still alive, by incrementing/decrementing upon construction/destruction.
-With this mechanism, we may test the following behaviors:
+This structure contains a static attribute that counts the number of live instances, by incrementing/decrementing it upon construction/destruction.
+With this mechanism, we can test the following behaviors:

-• Test that when creating a shared pointer in a given scope, it will destroyed when leaving the scope.
+• Test that a shared pointer created in a given scope will be destroyed when the scope is left.
+When the pointer is destroyed, the memory it encapsulates will be freed.

 • Test that multiple instances of shared pointers correctly manage the reference count and that the object is released correctly.